-The empirical application of this paper exploits the Chilean setting, which has several advantages.
-First, it has a comprehensive paid sick leave system that covers all workers and features only one plan designed by the central government.6 This contract has features that are similar to many other countries.
-In particular, it has a 3-days nonpayable period.7 Starting on the fourth day, there is full coverage of each missed day, i.e., the replacement rate is one.
-If the sick leave spans 11 days or more, the nonpayable period is reimbursed; this implies that the average replacement rate varies with the duration of a claim and jumps discretely at 11 days.
+4These resettable deductibles are similar to those used in automobile or homeowners insurance: Separate deage of each missed day, i.e., the replacement rate is one.
+If the sick leave spans 11 days or more, the nonpayable period is reimbursed; this implies that the average replacement rate varies with the duration of a claim and jumps discretely at 11 days.5

 The second advantage of this setting is that Chile has greatly detailed administrative data.
-I observe the universe of workers insured by the government who are eligible to file a sick leave claim between 2015 and 2019 and their utilization of sick leave benefits.8 This database includes rich demographic information at the worker and claim levels.
-In particular, it contains the exact beginning and end dates and the primary diagnosis related to a sick leave claim.
-I combine these data with medical assessments from the Peruvian Handbook of Recovery Times (EsSalud, 2014).
-This handbook specifies the average recovery times for 2,763 unique disease codes.9 These
+I observe the universe of workers insured by the government eligible to file a sick leave claim between 2015 and 2019 and their utilization of sick leave benefits.
+This group accounts for about 70% of the Chilean workforce.
+This database includes rich demographic information at the worker and sick-leave claim levels.
+In particular, I observe the exact beginning and end dates and the primary diagnosis related to a sick leave claim at the International Classification of Diseases 10th revision (ICD-10) four-digit level.
+I combine the claims data with medical assessments from the Peruvian Handbook of Recovery Times (EsSalud, 2014).
+This handbook specifies the average recovery times for 2,763 unique disease codes at the ICD-10 four-digit level.
+These recommendations are adjusted based on workers' gender, age, and occupation.